 Here are some other details that are worth knowing with regard to CFD leverage limits:

 - Watch out for higher leverages: if you encounter a broker that offers higher leverage for CFDs than those listed above, your alarm bells should go off.
-Higher leverage likely means the broker is either violating applicable regulation or is not regulated.
-The latter means that you would not enjoy the same safeguards as at regulated brokers, such as investor protection and negative balance protection.
+Higher leverage likely means the broker is either violating applicable regulation or is not regulated, which could signal it lacks investor protection schemes.

-- Banned countries: some countries or regions have a full ban on CFD trading, which usually apply to tax residents of the given country, regardless of where they live or trade.
+- Banned countries: some countries or regions have a full ban on CFD trading, or partly ban CFD trading for particular assets, which usually apply to tax residents of the given country.
 Some examples include the US, Hong Kong and Belgium.

 - Leverage limits apply only to retail traders.
 The restrictions listed above refer to retail clients of brokers.
 It is possible to apply to be categorized by your broker as a professional trader - if approved, your CFD leverage limits will be raised, in some cases as high as 500:1 or even 1,000:1 for some products.
-However, be aware that this will significantly increase your trading risk, so be sure you are able and ready to handle that.
 Don't be pressured into this step, even if a broker tries to push you aggressively to become a professional trader.
 This behavior itself should also be a red flag.

-While maximum leverage restrictions are in place for strictly regulated brokers, it is not always possible for clients to change the leverage amount, as the broker will set the default to the maximum.
+While maximum leverage restrictions are in place for strictly regulated brokers, it is not always possible for clients to change the size of the leverage used, as the broker will set the default to the maximum.
 However, certain brokers allow users to manually adjust (reduce) the leverage size, which gives you an added tool to manage your risk by helping to limit losses.

 How leverage works in CFD trading

-Leverage allows you to trade CFDs with a smaller investment, allowing for larger trading positions.
-It has the potential to amplify both your profits and losses, making it a double-edged sword.
-Therefore, caution is advised when using leverage.
+Leverage allows you to trade CFDs with a smaller investment, and take larger trading positions.
+It has the potential to amplify both your profits and losses, therefore caution is advised when using leverage.